Dedham, Essex

-Dedham is a village within the borough of Colchester in northeast Essex, England, on the River Stour and the border of Essex and Suffolk.
+Dedham is a village and civil parish in the City of Colchester district of Essex, England.
+It is near the River Stour, which is the border of Essex and Suffolk.
 The nearest town to Dedham is the small market town of Manningtree.
+The area around Dedham is recognised for its natural beauty, being designated as the Dedham Vale National Landscape.
+At the 2021 census the parish had a population of 1,992.